ButterFlyDevs/StudentsManagementSystem/SMS-Back-End/dbms/docs/source/tdbms_api_rest.rst

 **Enrollment** Resource
 ------------------------

-An enrollment item is a relation between a subject and an association between a  class and a subject.
+An enrollment item is a relation between an student and an association (association between a class and a subject).

 PUT